Have you ever wondered whether you should throw away your intermittent catheters after you use them once? If so, you’re not the only one.

 When you order through 180 Medical, you can rest easy knowing we take care of everything.
 We’ll even contact your doctor if your insurance requires additional documentation.
 We also offer free shipping right to your door.

-Contact us today to find the right catheter for you and start turning your life around!
+Contact 180 Medical today to find the right catheter for you and start turning your life around!

-Disclaimer: Please do not take this post as medical advice.
-Its only intent is to provide a general understanding of the potential risks of reusing catheters according to published research.
+Disclaimer: This post’s intent is to provide a general understanding of the potential risks of reusing catheters.
 Please do not use this information in place of medical advice from your professional healthcare provider.

 Sources: Kathleen Christison, Walter Matthias, Jean-Jacques J.M.
 Wyndaele, Michael Kennelly, Thomas M. Kessler, Vanessa K. Noonan, Fallah Nader, and Andrei V. Krassioukov.
 Journal of Neurotrauma.
 Apr 2018.